 - Give your box a clean every so often by hosing or shaking it out.

 - If your box has never caught anything, try putting a freshly caught rat or mouse in it; this often helps to activate a new trapbox.

 What bait should I use?

-- Rats have a sweet tooth and love chocolate, nuts and sugar, but as omnivores they are also attracted to eggs and meat.
+- Rats have a sweet tooth and love chocolate, nuts and sugary and salty food, but as omnivores they are also attracted to eggs and meat.

 - Stoats are carnivores and go for meat, fish and eggs.